 “We don’t have to engage in grand, heroic actions to participate in change.
 Small acts, when multiplied by millions of people, can transform the world.”

-Refuse: Say 'No!' more often to the little things like plastic straws, plastic cutlery, plastic bags when shopping, single use cups for milkshakes, smoothies, coffee's.. any drink!
+2. Refuse: Say 'No!' more often to the little things like plastic straws, plastic cutlery, plastic bags, single use cups for smoothies and coffees, etc. It can also include non obvious plastic made items such as synthetic clothing or plastic ingredient containing cosmetics and detergents.

-Six out of eight Australian states and territories have committed to ban of single-use plastics.
-This includes such things as lightweight plastic bags, straws, drink stirrers, cutlery, polystyrene food + drink containers, plates + bowls, cotton bud sticks and so much more.
+Seven out of eight Australian states and territories have committed to ban of single-use plastics.
+This includes such things as lightweight plastic bags, straws, drink stirrers, cutlery, polystyrene food, drink containers, plates, bowls, cotton bud sticks and so much more.
 The actioned and yet to be rolled out ban on single-use plastics for each state can be found here.

 Plastic Free In The Kitchen